Support

 In reality, minor attractions are just one of many factors that affect someone's estimated likelihood of committing a sexual offense, and the vast majority of pedophiles never commit an offense.
 Ultimately, risk factors are nothing more than statistical trends, so even the most at-risk person could go their entire life without offending.

 In addition, some people seem to believe that this categorization is evidence that pedophilia causes child abuse.
-Of course, there is no proof that sexual attractions have any power to control a person's actions, and this claim overlooks extensive research suggesting that the connection between pedophilia and sexual abuse is at least partly indirect.
+Of course, there is no proof that sexual attractions have the power to control a person's actions, and this claim overlooks research suggesting that non-pedophiles are responsible for a majority of child sexual abuse.

 We previously explored how the intense, widespread stigmatization of MAPs and minor attractions may lead to increased rates of abuse.
 Due to this stigma, MAPs are significantly more likely to experience mental health issues like anxiety, depression, and feelings of isolation, all of which are also risk factors for abuse.
-Therefore, it is likely that these and other factors serve as confounding variables, causing the correlation between minor attractions and abuse to look stronger than it actually is.
+It is likely that these and other factors serve as oft-overlooked mediating variables, affecting the relationship between minor attractions and sexual abuse perpetration.

 Have a question you want us to answer?
 Let us know